FreedomInc2019/fmusiccode/assorted-wineberry-2019-09-15_023524/README.md

 ## Installation

 - Install node latest stable release, this was built with node v6.11.0
-- For windows run `npm install --global --production windows-build-tools`
+- For windows run `npm install --global --production windows-build-tools`,
     - Run `npm config set python python2.7`
     - Install FFMPEG from the website and add it to your system path.
 EX: `C:\ffmpeg\bin`
     - Run `npm install node-gyp -g`